-Welcome to ten adventure-filled days in the Khumbu Region of Nepal, the highest place on earth…
+Welcome to ten adventure-filled and transformational days in the Khumbu Region of Nepal, the highest place on earth…

-Mount Everest with my own eyes, but as you will soon discover, that was but a small part of this unique and privileged experience.
+Mount Everest with my own eyes, but as you’ll soon discover, that was but a small part of this privileged experience.
 From the first “Namaste!” you will fall in love with this enchanting place defined by big nature and warm, beautiful, courageous people.

 Kathmandu (5000 feet, ??? meters) to Lukla (9000 feet, ???? meters), then trek Lukla to Phakding (8400 feet).

 The weather was looking ominous, but the pilots and ground crews did not seem concerned at all.